mckaycr/dbcsv/README.md

 * read only for now - the need to write out is not present yet
 * seperate "has headers" from "use headers" in configuration
 * there will be a conflict for headers if headers have numeric index
-* better searching (perhaps allow search on a custom function)